-MANY QUERIES MADE ABOUT FARM LIVING Meeting to be Held Tomorrow Morning in the Office of Governor Cutler.
+MANY QUERIES MADE ABOUT FARM LIVING

+Meeting to be Held Tomorrow Morning in the Office of Governor Cutler.

 At 10 o'clock tomorrow morning there will be a meeting at the office of Gov. Cutler.
 It is for the purpose of talking over in the presence of the commission on country life, the agricultural and farming affairs of the state.

 It is expected that a large attendance will be at the meeting.
 All horticultural and agricultural institutions of the state will be well represented.
-Among those who will be present are Thomas Judd, president of the state board of horticulture: J. Edward Taylor, secretary of the board; Fred J. Klegel of Ogden, the prominent advo-cate of irrigation; C. J. Adney and W. H. Rowe of Corinne; P. A. Dix, from H. Rowe of Corinne: P. A. Dix, from Davis county, representing the nursery interests of the state; J. G. Duffn of Provo, president of the State Horti-cultural society; all members of the state board of horticulture; Roy Marsh of Kaysville, W. J. Craig, representing the canning interests of the state; Charles Smith of Centerville and M. B., Sowlee of Salt Lake City.
-Sowles of Salt Lake City.
-Among the questions being put before the people by the commission are the following: "Are the farm houses in your neigh-borhood as good as they should be under existing conditions? under existing conditions?
+Among those who will be present are Thomas Judd, president of the state beard of horticulture: J. Edward Taylor, secretary of the board; Fred J. Klesel of Ogden, the prominent advo-cate of irrigation; C. J. Adney and W. H. Rowe of Corinne; P. A. Dix, from Davis county, representing the nursery interests of the state; J. G. Duffin of Provo, president of the State Horti-cultural society; all members of the state board of horticulture; Roy Marsh of Kaysville, W. J. Craig, representing the canning interests of the state; Charles Smith of Centerville and M. B., Among the questions being put before the people by the commission are the following:

+"Are the farm houses in your neigh-borhood as good as they should be under existing conditions?

+borhood as good as they should be under existing conditions?
 Are the schools of your neighborhood training boys and girls satisfactorily for life on the farm?
 Do the farmers in your neighborhood get the returns they reasonably should from the sale of their products?
-Do the farmers of your neighborhood receive from the 'railroads, highroads, trolley lines, etc. the service they rea- Do the farmers of your heighborhood receive from the Tailroads, highroads, trolley lines, etc., the service they rea-sonably should have?
+Do the farmers of your neighborhood receive from the railroads, highroads, trolley lines, etc., the service they rea-sonably should have?
 Do the farmers in your neighborhood receive from the United States postal service, rural telephone, etc., the serv-ice they reasonably should expect?
+Are the farmers and their wives in your neighborhood satisfactorily or-ganized to promote their mutual buying

-Are the farmers and their wives in your neighborhood satisfactorily or-ganized to promote their mutual buying and selling interests?
+Are the farmers and contraction of the second your neighborhood satisfactorily or-ganized to promote their mutual buying and selling interests?
 Are renters of farms in your neigh-borhood making a satisfactory living?
 Is the supply of farm labor in your neighborhood satisfactory?
-Are the conditions surrounding hired labor on the farmes in your neighbor-hood satisfactory to the hired men?
+Are the conditions surrounding hired labor on the farms in your neighbor-hood satisfactory to the hired men?
 Have the farmers in your neighbor-hood satisfactory facilities for doing their business in banking, credit, in-surance, etc.?
-The the sanitary conditions of the farms in your neighborhood satisfac-tory?
-De the farmers and their wires in Do the farmers and their wives in our neighborhood get together for utual improvement, entertainment your mutual and social intercourse as much as they and social intercourse as much as they should?
+Are the sanitary conditions of the farms in your neighborhood satisfac-tory?

+The part of the pa

 What in your judgment is the most important single thing to be done for the general betterment of country life?
-The commission on country life was recently appointed by President Roose-velt for the purpose of investigating the conditions of the farmers and ru-ral population all over the United States.
-Prof. L. A. Merrill of the Utah States Frof.
-1. A. Merrill of the Utah States Experimental station at Nephi is in charge of the live stock and farming interests of the state.
+The commission on country life was recently appointed by President Roosevelt for the purpose of investigating the conditions of the farmers and ru-ral population all over the United States

+States.
+Prof. L. A. Merrill of the Utah States Experimental station at Nephi is in charge of the live stock and farming interests of the state.
 Representative shippers of the state and of the dif-ferent commercial bodies will also be present.

-There will be no speech making, but cach member of the meeting who has anything to say will be allowed to do so and to make it brief.
-Sanitation and other matters will also be consid- SCRAMBLE FOR DESERTER.
+There will be no speech making, but each member of the meeting who has anything to say will be allowed to do so and to make it brief.
+Sanitation and other matters will also be consid-

+SCRAMBLE FOR DESERTER.